Railroads have quite a history in New England.

 It's a nice piece of history.

-I'm glad that we're we're getting to use it and I ho we get to continue to get to use.
+I'm glad that we're we're getting to use it and I hope we get to continue to get to use it.

 Yeah.